Diageo organic sales blow past estimates on strong U.S. demand | Business

 - Country:

-Spirits group Diageo on Thursday reported a better-than-expected rise in organic net sales growth for the full year, boosted by higher prices and retailer restocking in North America.
+Spirits group Diageo on Thursday reported a better-than-expected rise in full-year organic net sales growth, helped by the reopening of bars and restaurants in some markets and strong retail demand across all its regions.

+Organic net sales, which excludes the impact of acquisitions and foreign exchange, rose 20% in North America, the company's biggest market, where consumers traded up to more premium spirits including Tequilas and higher-end versions of Johnnie Walker Scotch whiskey.
+Turkey and Northern Europe also contributed to the strong performance, with sales growing more than 20%, driven by demand for scotch whiskies.

-Organic net sales for the maker of Johnnie Walker whisky and Tanqueray Gin rose 16% for the year ended June 30, higher than the 13.7% analysts had expected, according to company-supplied estimates.
+Organic net sales in Africa rose 20%, fueled by Guinness and spirits such as Smirnoff vodka.
+Overall, organic net sales rose 16% for the year ended June 30, higher than the 13.7% analysts had expected, according to company-supplied estimates.

-The company also said it expects the organic net sales momentum to continue into fiscal 2022, but with some "near-term volatility to remain."
+The maker of Tanqueray Gin also said it expects the organic net sales momentum to continue into fiscal 2022, but with some "near-term volatility".
+The company sees travel retail remaining under pressure.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)